pydanny/presentations/NHB-web-battle/2023-pywebconf.md

 - I've used Flask for 12 years
 - I've used FastAPI for 3 years
 - I did Zope/Plone for 4 years @ NASA :rocket:
-- I've used Pyramind off-and-on for 17 years
+- I've used Pyramid off-and-on for 17 years
 - I used Tornado a few times in 2014

 ---